elixir-europe/sco-community/docs/pages/tools/index.md

 ###### BE2

 The cell lines from for BE1 will be used to generate surrogate tumor-tissues for spatial transcriptomics, by embedding in matrigel pools of the 7 cell lines at different ratios.
 For each cell ratio we will generate a slide (2 sections) using Visium for FFPE samples and six slides using [*Curio Bioscience*](https://curiobioscience.com/product/) spatial platform for OTC fresh frozen samples.
-In total we expect produce three cell lines ratios:
+In total we expect produce three cell line ratios:

 - Cell line 1 40%, cell line 2 25% cell line 3 20%, cell line 4 5%, PBMC 10%
 - Cell line 1 45% cell line 2 25%, cell line 3 10%, cell line 4 10%, cell line 5 5%, PBMC 5%